rakvat/transform-social.org/content/en/texts/anarchist_debates.md

 I was always under the assumption that Kropotkin and anarcho-communists including myself meant long-term stable agreements which are maintained with responsibility.
 Kropotkin even uses railways as an example which can't function without responsible long-term agreements.

-I think regional and even planetary anti-authoritarian organizational structures are important and possible when it comes to organizing modern economies.
+I think regional and even planetary anti-authoritarian organizational structures are necessary and feasible when it comes to organizing modern economies.

 ## Market Criticism